-Concerns involving the care and use of animals at Earlham College that pertain to compliance with the federal guidelines regarding animal welfare may be directed to the IACUC Convener, Sara Paule or the Academic Dean, Becky Thomas.
+Concerns involving the care and use of animals at Earlham College that pertain to compliance with the federal guidelines regarding animal welfare may be directed to the IACUC Convener, Sara Paule or the Interim Dean of the College, Maggie Thomas.
 Concerns regarding the ethics of using animals in research may be discussed with Sara Paule.

 Earlham College will not retaliate, and will not tolerate any retaliation by any person, against a College employee who, in good faith, reports an animal welfare concern.
 Confidentiality of those who, in good faith, report a concern will be protected to the greatest extent possible.